Visheshevi/CppPractice/README.md

 BinaryTree.cpp contains the program to create a binary tree and traverse the binary tree in preorder, post order and pre order.

+Chapter 4 - Trees and Graphs

+4.1) Function implemented to check the balance of the tree in AVLInsertionDeletion.cpp 4.3) BTSortedArrayMinimalHeight.cpp creates a tree of minimal height from the given sorted array.